vega/vega-datasets/datapackage.md

 ### path
 zipcodes.csv
 ### description
-This dataset, first contributed to vega-datasets in 2017, contains postal codes mapped to their geographical coordinates (latitude/longitude in WGS84) and administrative hierarchies, for the United States and Puerto Rico.
+Postal codes mapped to their geographical coordinates (latitude/longitude in WGS84) and administrative hierarchies, for the United States and Puerto Rico.
 The GeoNames geographical database provides worldwide postal code data with associated geographical and administrative information.

-This historical snapshot is no longer current.
+Historical snapshot first contributed to vega-datasets in 2017 and no longer current.
 Administrative boundaries have been redrawn, counties reorganized and renamed, and postal codes modified.
 Latitude/longitude coordinates have been updated by Geonames since this data was collected.
-For current postal code data, users should refer to the main GeoNames database.
+For current postal code data, refer to the main GeoNames database.
 ### schema

 | name      | type    |